Greenwich Village: Points of interest

 Several publications have offices in the Village, most notably the monthly magazines American Heritage and Fortune and formerly also the citywide newsweekly the Village Voice.
 The National Audubon Society, having relocated its national headquarters from a mansion in Carnegie Hill to a restored and very green, former industrial building in NoHo, relocated to smaller but even greener LEED certified building at 225 Varick Street, on Houston Street near the Film Forum.
+The Salvation Army's former American headquarters at 120–130 West 14th Street is in the northern portion of Greenwich Village.

 Police and crime

 Greenwich Village is patrolled by the 6th Precinct of the NYPD, located at 233 West 10th Street.
 The 6th Precinct ranked 68th safest out of 69 patrol areas for per-capita crime in 2010.
 This is due to a high incidence of property crime.
 As of 2018, with a non-fatal assault rate of 10 per 100,000 people, Greenwich Village's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 100 per 100,000 people is lower than that of the city as a whole.

 The 6th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 80.6% between 1990 and 2018.
 The precinct reported 1 murder, 20 rapes, 153 robberies, 121 felony assaults, 163 burglaries, 1,031 grand larcenies, and 28 grand larcenies auto in 2018.

+In 1916, Greenwich Village was the site of a lynching, one of the few in New York since the American Civil War.
+Italian immigrant and working-class shoemaker Paulo Boleta was beaten and trampled to death by a mob after randomly firing his revolver on a crowded street, wounding one bystander.